-- Management and monitoring of medicines in line with statutory and regulatory guidance. - Financial sustainability in a changing financial framework for the NHS where: - o the NHS has continued to deliver during the COVID-19 pandemic - money available to NHS organisations is being allocated via a different framework and methodology - the cost of delivering services is higher due to infection control guidelines and the changing profile of patients - the impact of COVID-19 on the delivery of International and Private Care services, which are crucial to supporting the funding of NHS services at GOSH. - o Risks to future access to central research funding. - Estate compliance Maintenance of the estate against standards and best practice - Operational performance within a context of the delivery of services and prioritisation of patients and the impact on staff availability of Vaccination as a Condition of Deployment (VCOD).
+- Management and monitoring of medicines in line with statutory and regulatory guidance. - Financial sustainability in a changing financial framework for the NHS where: - the NHS has continued to deliver during the COVID-19 pandemic - money available to NHS organisations is being allocated via a different framework and methodology - the cost of delivering services is higher due to infection control guidelines and the changing profile of patients - the impact of COVID-19 on the delivery of International and Private Care services, which are crucial to supporting the funding of NHS services at GOSH. - Risks to future access to central research funding. - Estate compliance Maintenance of the estate against standards and best practice - · Operational performance within a context of the delivery of services and prioritisation of patients and the impact on staff availability of Vaccination as a Condition of Deployment (VCOD). - Cyber security protecting our technical infrastructure to reduce cyber-attacks and protect

-Further information, including the controls in place to mitigate the risks, is documented on page XX.
+Further information, including the controls in place to mitigate the risks, is documented on page 117.